Community Edition | Enterprise Edition

 }

 The following sections apply only to SWIRL Community Edition.
-For Enterprise Edition instructions view the AI Connect Guide.
+For Enterprise Edition instructions view the AI Search Guide.

 Configuring PostgreSQL as the Database Backend